The 2023/2024 Leaf Collection Program is underway, and expected to be complete by January 12, 2024.

-If you have any leaves that you would like to dispose of early, here are some options available to you:
+If you have leaf piles to dispose of before your next leaf collection period, here are some other options available to you, year-round:

-Each fall we offer two curbside leaf collection passes along residential streets.
-Leaf collection dates will be added to your garbage and organics collection schedule in early October and
+Program: Each fall we offer two curbside leaf collection passes along residential streets.
+The Leaf collection dates have been added to your garbage and organics collection schedule.

 Have questions about the leaf program?
-Check out our new Frequently Asked Questions
+Check out our new FAQs!

 - Leaf collection only.